soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     sh iox applications
     ```

 2. Connect to the app
     ```iox
     connect iox application
     ```
+    Note that this command not is supported on Console, use SSH session to connect.

 **Stop and Remove app**
 1. Stop, remove and uninstall the app:
    ```iox